geudde/attic-chest/pages/03.season-2/10.meeting-22/09.faults/docs.md

 Innumerous are the drops of rain
 Which April showers upon the plain
 Innumerous are the flowers that spread
-When spring commands th’enamelled mead
+When spring commands th’ enamelled mead
 But more innumerous still we find
 The faults that lurk in woman kind.